Nick-Watson/northcoders_news_ui/README.md

 ## Tests

-The Redux reducer was tested in order to ensure it was functioning correctly.
-This was done to ensure any bugs that occur will be from a different source and to speed up the development process.
+The Redux reducer function was tested in order to ensure it was functioning correctly.
+This was done to ensure that any bugs that occur will be from a different source and speed up the development process.
 To view the tests please follow the instructions below.

 From the ncn directory in the command line;